Radio Modesto Is Given Tentative Federal Permit

 Price Broadcasting Purchases KBEE AM and FM

-Around 1986 John Price Broadcasting Co. of Utah purchased this station (then KBEE AM) and sister station KBEE FM from the McClatchy Broadcasting of Sacramento.
-Shortly thereafter the AM station call letters were changed to KHYV (The Hive) and programming switched to classical.
-Contributor and listener Floyd Perry, Jr. says they dropped the Classical music format on April 18, 1988 and switched to 50’s/60’s/70’s ROCK OLDIES utilizing the Satellite Music Network’s PURE GOLD Rock Oldies Service.
-They retained the KHYV calls for awhile (even reviving the K-HIVE moniker) until dropping it for the KOOK call on August 29, 1988.
+In the mid-1980s, John Price Broadcasting Co. of Utah purchased KBEE AM, and sister station KBEE FM from McClatchy Broadcasting of Sacramento.
+Shortly thereafter the AM station call letters were changed to KHYV (The Hive).
+This was a play on words!
+The two stations became KBEE and KHYV (K-BEE/HYVE).
+The AM station’s programming switched to Classical.
+Contributor and listener Floyd Perry, Jr. reported KHYV dropped the Classical music format on April 18, 1988 and switched to 50’s/60’s/70’s ROCK OLDIES utilizing the Satellite Music Network’s PURE GOLD Rock Oldies Service.
+They retained the KHYV calls for awhile (even reviving the K-HIVE moniker) until they switched the call letters to KOOK on August 29, 1988.

-Through the years many ownership, call letters and programming changes occurred.
+Through the years many call letter and programming changes occurred.
 KBEE-970 changed calls to KHYV on February 17, 1983.
 They remained Adult Contemporary but dropped all local programming and utilized Satellite Music Network’s STAR STATION Adult Contemporary Music Service.
-They id’ed as “K-HIVE 970”.
-This remained until 1985.
+They identified themselves as “K-HIVE 970”.
+This remained until 1988.

 On April 30, 1985, They switched formats to CLASSICAL MUSIC.
 Even though they kept the KHYV call, they no longer used the K-HIVE moniker.
 They were home to “The Modesto Symphony” concerts as well as the syndicated “Metropolitan Opera”.
 In addition to Classical Music, KHYV continued to broadcast the Oakland A’s baseball games.
-They advertised as being home to “The Three Classics, BACH, BEETHOVEEN AND BASEBALL!
+They advertised as the home to “The Three Classics, BACH, BEETHOVEN AND BASEBALL!”

 Remembering The Good Old Days of KTRB & KBOX